yogeshnile/Movies-Genre-Classification/README.md

 ![](https://github.com/yogeshnile/Movies-Genre-Classification/blob/master/Images/4.png)

-## Contributing :man_technologist:
+## Bug / Feature Request :man_technologist:
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/yogeshnile/Movies-Genre-Classification/issues/new) by including your search query and the expected result.

-Please make sure to update tests as appropriate.
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/yogeshnile/Movies-Genre-Classification/issues/new).
+Please include sample queries and their corresponding results.

 ## Follow on a Social Media :busts_in_silhouette:
 - [LinkedIn](https://bit.ly/2Ky3ho6)